stnly/stnly.github.com/README.markdown

 #Readme
-A simple and minimalistic personal landing page.
+A simple and minimalistic personal landing page that I use.
+Feel free to fork, give credit when due.